zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

       $ make

-The above invocation of make will build the hello_world sample application using the default settings defined in the application's Makefile.
+The above invocation of make will build the :ref:`hello_world` sample application using the default settings defined in the application's Makefile.
 You can build for a different board by defining the variable BOARD with one of the supported boards, for example: